The Mass Line and the American Revolutionary Movement

 But by the late 1970s I had completed the basic research for this book, including the study of Mao’s writings and the investigation of the relevant aspects of the Chinese Revolution.
 Since then it has been mostly a matter of getting down all the ideas and quotes on paper in a coherent fashion.
 Of course that’s a big task, but it shouldn’t have taken all these years, even given the necessity of holding down a job and some problems with illness.

 If the book is so late, can there possibly be any value to it anymore?
 Well nobody else, as far as I know, wrote a book on the mass line in the meanwhile.
 The mass line is just as important and indispensable as it ever was.
 I would like to think that if the book had come out earlier, it might have helped make our revolutionary practice more effective.
-But there is still the enormous amount of revolutionary activity that lies before us—which looms even more difficult in this age when Soviet revisionism has finally collapsed and temporarily tarnished the whole idea of revolution in the eyes of many.
+But there is still the enormous amount of revolutionary activity that lies before us—which for a while loomed even more difficult during the 1990s when Soviet revisionism finally collapsed and temporarily tarnished the whole idea of revolution in the eyes of many.
 Sooner or later, we have got to get clear on the important topic of the mass line.
 It is always a shame if any kind of revolutionary work is not done in a timely fashion, but that is never an excuse for not finally getting it done.

 If you read this book I am sure that with your fresh eyes things will occur to you about the mass line that have not occurred to me.
 You will probably see flaws in my stand on this or that point, maybe on major points.
 I will sincerely appreciate any criticisms, big or small, that anyone may care to send me.
 (My email address is at the bottom of this page.)